nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The user enters an invalid command.

-> 1a1. ezDo shows an error message and prompts the user to retry.
+> 1a1. ezDo shows an error message and prompts the user to retry. <br>
   1a2.
 Use case resumes at step 1.

 <br>